 Open Tues-Sun 9-13, 14-17.30, Mon closed.

-This Museum, in the heart of the top fashion district, is in an 18th century building, Palazzo Morando Attendolo Bolognini, whose exterior has recently been restored revealing the remains of a fresco frieze.
-Its art gallery collections present the history of Milan in the 18th and 19th centuries, with paintings, documents, prints etc. The period furnishings and the cosy “Golden Parlour” contribute to the overall atmosphere.
+This Museum, in the heart of the top fashion district, is in an 18th century building, Palazzo Morando Attendolo Bolognini.
+Its art collections present the history of Milan in the 18th and 19th centuries, with paintings, documents, prints etc. The period furnishings and the cosy “Golden Parlour” contribute to the overall atmosphere.

 - Until 2 July.
-“Atelier Rosa Genoni” as part of the exhibition “Embroidery of Light” some sketches, embroideries in sequins, fashion accessories and creations by Rosa Genoni, the Milanese designer, creator of Made in Italy.
+“Atelier Rosa Genoni” as part of the exhibition “Embroidery of Light” some sketches, embroideries in sequins, fashion accessories and creations by Rosa Genoni, Milanese fashion designer.

-Until 6 September.
-“Obiettivo Milano” 200 portraits from the archive of Maria Mulas, one of the most important Italian photographers recognized at an international level since with her camera she has been able to immortalize the world, from architecture to the characters of artistic and cultural entourage.
+- Until 6 September.
+“Obiettivo Milano,” 200 portraits from the archive of Maria Mulas, one of the most important Italian photographers recognized at an international level.
+Using her camera she has immortalized the world, from architecture to the artistic and cultural personalities.